Commencement of Care

 Fees are not charged to families on Public holidays and when the centre closes over the Christmas period.

 Upon starting at WECC, families must pay $500 towards their bond account which is held until your child leaves WECC.
-The $500 is refunded to you on the condition that all accounts are paid and up to date, you have provided WECC in writing four weeks’ notice of your intention to leave and your family has completed one working bee for the year.
+The $500 is refunded to you on the condition that all accounts are paid and up to date, you have provided WECC in writing four weeks’ notice of your intention to leave.

 We also take a $300 Kindergarten Bond for our Room 5, 4 year old kindergarten.
 This money is credited to your fees once your child commences the kindergarten program.
 If you decide not to take up the position in our 4 year old kindergarten room, the $300 Kindergarten Bond will be refunded minus a $50 administration fee (providing the vacant position is filled).

-The Victorian Government provides funding to services to contribute to the cost of running a funded kindergarten program, which helps keep fees for four-year-old kindergarten as low as possible.
-WECC offers a 4 year old kindergarten program and fees are charged to help meet the cost of running the programs.
+The Victorian Government provides funding to services to contribute to the cost of running a funded kindergarten program, which helps keep fees for three and four-year-old kindergarten as low as possible.
+WECC offers a 3 & 4 year old kindergarten program and fees are charged to help meet the cost of running the programs.